 Announcement May 2, 2012: Little Miracles is pleased and overjoyed to announce our Accreditation in Colombia!
 We will be taking applications for the program immediately.
 Little Miracles is licensed and approved to place children for adoption by ICBF.

-We are pleased to present "Why Colombia?", a teleconference for families considering adopting from the beautiful country of Colombia.
-This teleconference is held monthly.
+We are pleased to present "Adopting in Colombia", a teleconference for families considering adopting from the beautiful country of Colombia.
 The seminar will include an overview of the Colombian adoption process, information about the children, the the paperwork stages, referral, and realistic expectations.
+You can dial in and listen to the pre-recorded call at any time:

 Date: Calendar of events on LMI Homepage